jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 ## What's So Bad About Individualism?

-Earlier I talked about the fact that one of the greatest spiritual problems identified in western/American culture was materialism.
+Earlier I wrote about the fact that one of the greatest spiritual problems identified in American culture was materialism.
 A pervasive materialism was becoming a threat to the unity of society.
 Another threat identified by the Baha'i writings is excessive "individualism."
-But this is even murkier than materialism.
+So let's look at this.

 Plainly, not all individualism is bad.
 The Baha'i Faith in the US would be much smaller were American culture not so individualistic.
-The fact that I am a Baha'i is a point in favor of individualism.
-I was born Catholic.
+The fact that I am a Baha'i is indirectly due to individualism.
+I was born Catholic and freely left and became Baha'i.
 In a less individualistic culture, a whole host of pressures would have been arrayed against me to prevent me from changing religion.
 I would face opposition of family, nosy neighbors, possibly even community authority figures.
 And indeed, I've heard tales of first-generation Baha'is who had to deal with exactly that, from Latin America,